goabstract/Awesome-Design-Tools/README.md

 ### Stock Photos Tools

-Beautiful, free stock photos and royalty-free images that you can download and use for any project:
+Need a high-quality photo for iOS app or new banner?
+You can always shoot it yourself or borrow from the stock photo sites.
+Luckily, there are hundreds of beautiful, free stock photos and royalty-free images that you can use for any project:

 * [Burst](https://burst.shopify.com/) — free stock photos for websites and commercial use. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)
 * [Duotone](https://duotone.shapefactory.co/) — free duotone images to use in any project, or make custom duotone images. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)